top of page

 We stepped out with our pouches into the lane and took one last look at the stables and shops with our own eyes.
 Lecia’s lips curled downward.
 We put on our Seers and turned to the north.

 They shouldered packs.
-Walking beside them was a black, blurry animal that was rather like a pig, except for its head, which resembled that of a horse but with an even longer snout.
+Walking beside them was a black, blurry animal that was like a pig, except for its head, which resembled a horse but with an even longer snout.
 The creature panted uncomfortably as it walked, its immense nostrils flaring with each step.

 The black creature grunted and stiffened.
 It arched its back in a strange curve, sniffing the air deeply.
 Seeing their creature’s behavior, the Green Beings reached into their tunics and withdrew Seers!
 They looked around themselves until they saw us.